 In Part 1 of the assignment, you will write an empirical portrait of your country's demographic profile and experience with HIV/AIDS.
 I will provide a more detailed rubric as the semester progresses.
-This paper is worth 15% of your final grade and is due on October 1.
-Part 2 requires you to identify 3 academic papers and other relevant written material regarding HIV/AIDS in your country.
+This paper is worth 15% of your final grade and is due on October 4.
+Part 2 requires you to identify academic papers and other relevant written material regarding HIV/AIDS in your country.
 The goal of this assignment is to exposure you to the vast resources at UT libraries as you sketch out your ideas for your final paper.
-Part 2 is due on October 27 and is worth 10% of your final grade.
+Part 2 is due on October 25 and is worth 10% of your final grade.
 The third part of the assignment requires that you "sift" through the data collected in Parts 1 and 2 and select the piece of the story that is most compelling to you.
 The final paper will be 4-5 pages long.
-This first draft of the paper is due November 7 and the final draft is due November 24 and is worth 20% of your final grade.
+This first draft of the paper is due November 3 (via email), the revised draft is due on November 1, and the final draft is due November 20 and is worth 20% of your final grade.
 I strongly encourage a visit to my office hours to discuss your progress on this paper.

-AIDS Walk project.
-The annual Austin AIDS walk is Sunday, October 19th in downtown Austin.
-You are expected to attend this walk and then write or produce a power point presentation that reflects experience at the AIDS walk (10% of your grade).
-This is due on October 29.
+AIDS Walk.
+The annual Austin AIDS walk is Sunday, October 29 in downtown Austin.
+You are expected to attend this walk and come to class ready to discuss the experience.